Noisysundae/techmania-ns/README.md

   * Put video files with a supported format into the *BGAs* folder.
   * **IMPORTANT:** This will remove all track's "No Video" values inside per-track settings.
     * All other settings are still compatible with the official build.

+### Paths

+* Change Options, Ruleset, and Records JSON location to `<Build Dir>/Configurations`
+  * This separates them from official ones, and other builds'.
+* Add an ability to use supported files inside track subfolder(s)
+  * Those files are displayed, or stored into track.tech as a relative path separated by "/" (e.g. *Notes/synth_001.ogg*).

+### Audio

+* Add volume slider values in decibel after the percentage values
+  * Only percentages are stored in options.
+Decibel values are just for display.
+* Change underlying volume config value type from integer to decimal (int -> float).
+  * Allows finer volume adjustment.
+* Change volume slider scaling to the ~~actual amplitude-to-decibel~~ amplitude-square-to-decibel formula.
+  * Update: Used squared amplitude to make the slider more linear, and closer to human perception.
 * New fever sound effect, made by me.

-* Add ability to use supported files inside track subfolder(s)
-  * Those files are displayed, or stored into track.tech as a relative path separated by "/" (e.g. *Notes/synth_001.ogg*).
+### Optimization

+* Rays casted from touches now ignore all inactive note hitboxes.
+  * Was one of the causes of fps drop on touch spamming (e.g. jacking repeat notes) I managed to find.
 * Disable empty hits for long notes (Hold, Drag, Repeat Hold)
   * Reference: DJMax Respect V behavior.
+* (dirty change) Convert gameplay note collections from lists to dictionaries
+  * For optimization, especially on rapid scan jumps in practice mode
+* Optimize Unity physics and shading
+  * Since TECHMANIA does not actually utilize 3D-space shading, some settings are tweaked for unlit kind of shading.
+  * Other minor game scene adjustments, such as 2D culling mask and clipping distance

+### Miscellaneous

+* Add default background settings and the "Always Use Default BG Settings" toggle, all in *Options*.
+  * If the new toggle is on, background settings in the Modifier Side Sheet and Pause Menu also apply to defaults.
 * With "Auto Keysound" on, reroute keysound audio sources to the keysound mixer track
   * This keeps keysounds from using the music volume (from settings) instead of keysound volume.
 * ~~(dirty change) Some default values which are unavailable in settings~~
-  * ~~Default BGA brightness (from 10 to 6)~~ Replaced with actual configurable value
+  * ~~Default BGA brightness (from 10 to 6)~~ Replaced with actual configurable value, described above.
-* (dirty change) Convert gameplay note collections from lists to dictionaries
-  * For optimization, especially on rapid scan jumps in practice mode
 * Prevent screen settings applying at launch, so some command line arguments are usable (e.g. custom screen resolution)
   * You can still apply them in settings.
-* Optimize Unity physics and shading
-  * Since TECHMANIA does not actually utilize 3D-space shading, some settings are tweaked for unlit kind of shading.
-  * Other minor game scene adjustments, such as 2D culling mask and clipping distance
+* Fix Scan Jump Playing Keysounds Right at the Start Twice
+* Pattern Editor: Fixed Keysound Off-By-One Errors
 * UI text changes
   * [Tex Gyre Adventor](https://www.fontsquirrel.com/fonts/tex-gyre-adventor) as default font (TMP)
   * Readjusted text styling and spacing
   * Original fonts kept as fallbacks
-* Bug fixes
-  * Fix Scan Jump Playing Keysounds Right at the Start Twice
-  * Pattern Editor: Fixed Keysound Off-By-One Errors

 Below is the content from the original README.